 The 5G networks roll-out began earlier this year and 5G is currently available in a number of towns and cities across the UK.
 Widespread national coverage is expected within the next two years or so.

-EE, Vodafone and 3 have already launched their initial 5G offerings in major cities, with a range of plans, including unlimited data options.
-As for O2, they’re set to launch during October, beginning with areas of Belfast, Cardiff, Edinburgh, London, Slough and Leeds.
+EE, Vodafone, Three and O2 have already launched their initial 5G offerings in major cities, with a range of plans, including unlimited data options.
+O2 is the most recent to launch, beginning with areas of Belfast, Cardiff, Edinburgh, London, Slough and Leeds.
 They plan to bring their 5G network to 50 towns and cities by summer 2020.

 Let’s talk hardware